 Prioritization and per-packet prioritization are key here.
 Smart SD-WAN for UCaaS solutions can tell the difference between communications data streams and others, then provide appropriate levels of network bandwidth depending on needs.
 This also aligns with the technology's focus on smart failover: It constantly searches all available connections for the best possible path, making the business's overall bandwidth use smarter and more efficient.
 The company paying in the high hundreds per month, per location for a private circuit could potentially get by on a public broadband connection and LTE failover, with no need for panic when one option or the other suffers a temporary outage.
 More, the technology allows businesses to save in other ways.
 By potentially eliminating the need for dedicated firewall and routing appliances, a company could further reduce its per-location startup and maintenance costs.

-And that's just the high-level view of SD-WAN for UCaaS's bandwidth-saving capabilities.
+And that's just the high-level view of UCaas and SD-WAN’s bandwidth saving capabilities.
 Private circuit is no longer the be-all and end-all reaction to ballooning bandwidth needs.
 Like most technological concerns businesses face, ignoring the problem only makes it harder to deal with when it becomes impossible to ignore.
 If you're staring down an inadequate network, it's time to roll up your sleeves and find a way to make the network match the need.
 Your customers, employees, and organization at large deserve it.